Young and single

 Income protection insurance is also worth considering.
 Your ability to earn an income is your biggest financial asset.
 As much as we’d like to think we’re invincible, illness and accidents can affect anyone.
 Would you be able to pay your rent and other expenses if you were suddenly unable to work for several months?

-Our Living Insurance comes with options for Serious Illness Trauma cover, Income Protection Illness cover and the option of Redundancy cover, which could help ease financial burdens if you were out of action for a while.
+Our Living Insurance comes with options for Serious Illness Trauma cover and Income Protection Illness cover, which could help ease financial burdens if you were out of action for a while.

 Mortgage and/or kids

 As soon as you’ve got a mortgage and people who depend on you financially, then it’s worth reviewing your living insurance cover and think about adding life insurance to the mix.

 Have a think about whether you might need Income Protection Illness cover and Serious Illness Trauma cover to take care of your household finances if you can't work for a while.